trampgeek/moodle-qtype_coderunner/README.md

 ### Installing CodeRunner from scratch

-Note: if you're installing CodeRunner on an SELinux system you may need to disable SELinux, depending on which sandboxes you're using.
-This can be done with commands like
+Note: if you're installing CodeRunner on an SELinux system and you wish to use the Runguard Sandbox you will probably need to disable SELinux.
+This can be done with a command like

     sed -i-dist -e 's|SELINUX=enforcing|SELINUX=permissive|' /etc/selinux/config
     setenforce 0